Vice President of Career Services, Goodwill Industries of KansasView Bio

 "If I could give a NexStep Alliance student any advice, it would be to celebrate every success -- no matter how big or small."

-Drawing on more than seven years of experience in the adult education field, Lauren serves as transition coordinator at NexStep Alliance.
+Drawing on more than seven years of experience in the adult education field, Lauren serves as student success coordinator at NexStep Alliance.
 Her role focuses on assisting students who are transitioning to post-secondary education and the workforce, connecting them with needed resources.
 Lauren also manages the program that allows GED students to participate in free WSU Tech college classes, which is made possible through the Accelerating Opportunity Kansas (A-OK) initiative.
 She particularly enjoys watching NexStep Alliance students learn and grow as individuals.

 "Experience is simply the name we give our mistakes." - Oscar Wilde